Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah.

-It was, which I didn't have time to go into.
+Which I didn't have time to go into.

-Some of the psychological experiments
+Some of the psychological experiments are the CIA.

 I'm blanking on at the moment.

-Oh, like M Sigma or something like that.
+M-Sigma or something like that.

 Yeah.

-I know it because it was also the name of a like a mission.
+I know it because it was also the name of a, like a mission.

-It was a Muse song title as well.
+It was a muse song title as well.

-MK Ultra.
+MK.
+Ultra.

 Yes, that's it.

-Yes, yes, yes, yes.
+Yes, yes, yes, yes, yes, yes.

 That's the reason that the media is so anti-Trump.

-Right.
-Yeah, I think I think
+Yeah, I think, I think.

 What movie would you emulate to break out?

-Okay Harvey Crumpet?
+Harvey Crumpet?

 The stop animation.